-We just returned from a month of bikepacking in Kazakhstan and Kyrgyzstan, where we spent many nights in our Copper Spur and weathered a few scary storms.
+We just returned from a month of bikepacking in Central Asia, where we spent many nights in our Copper Spur and weathered a few scary storms.
 The summer prior we used it on the Great Divide Mountain Bike Route from Wyoming to Canada.
 I like to test my gear extremely thoroughly before reviewing it, and I’ve decided it’s finally time to write a long term review of our Big Agnes Copper Spur HV 3 person tent.

 Product: Big Agnes Copper Spur HV UL3 Tent